FloSchuberth/cSEM/README.md

 standard errors. `cSEM` relies on the `bootstrap` or `jackknife` to estimate standard errors, test statistics, and critical quantiles.

-`cSEM` offers two ways to compute resamples
+`cSEM` offers two ways to compute resamples:

 1. Inference can be done by first setting `.resample_method` to `"jackkinfe"` or `"bootstrap"` and subsequently using `summarize()` or `infer()`.
-2. The same result is achived by passing a `cSEMResults` object to `resamplecSEMResults()` and subsequently using `summarize()` or `infer()`.
+2. The same result is achieved by passing a `cSEMResults` object to `resamplecSEMResults()` and subsequently using `summarize()` or `infer()`.